mvocale/Schema_Registry_Examples/avro/registration/cli/README.md

-# Avro simple schema registration
+# Avro CLI schema registration
-This is an example where you read Avro schema from the local file system and register them on the target Schema Registry server.
+This is an example where you read Avro schema from the local file system and register them on the target Schema Registry server using Confluent CLI
-This approach can be used in a continuous deployment pipeline to push schemas to a new environment.

 ## System requirements
 In order to execute the example implemented in this repository be sure to have created the Confluent environment